ataylor89/diary/possibilities.md

 From your perspective, if you do have proof, or if you're sure, you can say it's true To be clear, I rank higher than Terence Tao, Magnus Carlsen, Barack Obama, and Xi Jinping, according to the IRS, the CIA, qualified world government, and qualified international government
-IRS is a name for qualified world government and qualified international government
+IRS is a name for qualified world government and qualified international government IRS is an acronym that means Immediate Rescue System or Immediate Rescue Service